BlueBrain/BluePyEModel/README.rst

 #### Running the pipeline with Luigi

 To run the pipeline with luigi, you will need a luigi.cfg file.
-This file will contain all the arguments for the pipeline, similar to the ones that were provided when running with Python.
+This file will contain all the arguments for the pipeline, similar to the ones that were provided when running with Python, plus a few luigi specific settings.

 Here is a template that can be used as a starting point:
 ```